-Kettering wanted education to be a key feature of the institution they worked so hard to establish, and began in 1981.
+The physician assistant program started in 1973; the diagnostic medical sonography program began in 1981.
 The College's first four-year degree, in health professions, came into being in 1997, and a bachelor's degree in nursing followed in 2001.
 In 2006, the College began offering a bachelor's in human biology and a master's degree in physician assistant studies.
 In 2014, the College gained approval to offer a doctoral degree in occupational therapy.